pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 As a quick summary, `Timeout::timeout` essentially spins up a whole new thread (if not using Fibers), just to sleep in it for the duration of the timeout.
-If the block of code runs before the timeout is elapsed, the thread is killed, and so it doesn't wake up.
+If the block of code runs before the timeout elapses, the thread is killed, and so it doesn't wake up.
 If it does wake up, however, it uses `Thread#raise` to raise an error in the calling thread at any point, arbitrarily, which is SUPER dangerous!
 There's no guarantee as to when exactly the sleeping thread will run or when the